transistorfet/moa/README.md

 be displayed after each instruction, breakpoints can be set, memory contents can be examined, and memory locations can be modified.
 This has helped a lot with tracking down errors in the emulator itself.

+The `-x` or `--speed` option, when given a decimal number, will multiply that number by the milliseconds per frame, increasing or decreasing the gameplay clock relative to the frontend's update loop.
+Setting it to 0.5 slows the game down to half speed and setting it to 2 doubles the speed.